pepa65/mailer/README.md

 ## Usage
 ```
-mailer v1.0.3 - Simple commandline SMTP client [repo: github.com/pepa65/mailer]
+mailer v1.1.0 - Simple commandline SMTP client [repo: github.com/pepa65/mailer]
-Usage:  mailer ESSENTIALS BODY [OPTIONS]
+Usage:  mailer ESSENTIALS BODY OPTIONS
-    ESSENTIALS:
+    ESSENTIALS (like any option, can be set in a configfile):
         -u|--user USER             For logging in to mail server. ^1
-        -p|--password PASSWORD    If PASSWORD is a dash, it is read from stdin.
+        -p|--password PASSWORD     If PASSWORD is '-', it is read from stdin.
         -t|--to EMAILS             To email(s). ^2
         -s|--subject TEXTLINE      Subject line.
-    BODY can be both plaintext and html, but each from either string or file:
+    BODY (can be both plaintext and html, but each from either string or file):
-        -m|--message PLAINTEXT    Message plain text.
+        -m|--message PLAINTEXT     Message string in plain text.
         -M|--mfile FILENAME        File containing the plain text message.
-        -n|--nmessage HTML        Message html.
+        -n|--nmessage HTML         Message string in html.
         -N|--nfile FILENAME        File containing the html message.
     OPTIONS:
+        -o|--options CONFIGFILE    File with options. ^3
-        -a|--attachment FILE      File to attach [multiple flags allowed]. ^7
+        -a|--attachment FILE       File to attach [multiple flags allowed]. ^4
         -S|--server SERVER         Mail server [default: smtp.gmail.com].
-        -P|--port PORT            Port, like 25 or 465 [default: 587]. ^3
+        -P|--port PORT             Port, like 25 or 465 [default: 587]. ^5
-        -T|--tls                  Use SSL/TLS instead of StartTLS. ^3
+        -T|--tls                   Use SSL/TLS instead of StartTLS. ^5
         -c|--cc EMAILS             Cc email(s). ^2
         -b|--bcc EMAILS            Bcc email(s). ^2
         -r|--reply EMAILS          Reply-To email(s). ^2
         -R|--read EMAILS           Email(s) to send ReadReceipts to. ^2
         -f|--from NAME|EMAIL       The name to use with the USER's email. ^1
         -h|--help                  Only show this help text.
 Notes:
+    - Commandline options take precedence over CONFIGFILE options.
+    - Commandline errors print help text and the error to stdout and return 1.
+      Errors with sending are printed to stdout and return exitcode 2.
     1. If USER is not an email address, '-f'/'--from' should have EMAIL!
-    2. Emails can be like "you@and.me" or like "Some Name <you@and.me>" and
+    2. EMAILs can be like "you@and.me" or like "Some String <you@and.me>" and
        can be strung together comma-separated.
-Mind the shell's parsing!
+(Mind the shell's parsing!)
+    3. Could be the only option, if all ESSENTIALS and BODY options get set.
+       Commandline options take precedence over CONFIGFILE options.
+    4. All given in the CONFIGFILE and on the commandline will be used.
-    3. StartTLS is the default, except when PORT is 465, then SSL/TLS is used.
+    5. StartTLS is the default, except when PORT is 465, then SSL/TLS is used.
-    4. Commandline errors print help text and the error to stdout and return 1.
-    5. Errors with sending are printed to stdout and return exitcode 2.
-    6. If file '.mailer' is present in PWD, its config parameters will be used.
-    7. Commandline parameters take precedence over Configfile parameters.
-       In case of '-a'/'--attachment'/'attachment:', both sources will be used.
 ```

-### Config file
+### Configfile
-The file `.mailer` in the current directory can be used to set some or all parameters.
+The file given after `-o`/`--options` can be used to set some or all options, see the example file `.mailer` in this repo.
-See the example file in this repo.
-The fields are the same as the long option flags.
+The field names are the same as the long option flags.

-The YAML syntax for including long texts is tricky, so passing files is recommended.
+The YAML syntax for including blocks of text is tricky, using files instead is more predictable.
 When using `|+` to include blocks of text, note that `: ` (colon-space) and ` #` (space-hash) are likely to cause a YAML syntax error...
 Replace space with ` ` (no-break space, U+00A0).
+YAML also supports various quoting options, where a newline gets inserted on an empty line.